 This is an article I wrote in 1986.
-There have been a lot of changes in Hawaii in the last 30 plus years.
+There have been a lot of changes in Hawaii in the last 30-plus years.
 Mauna Kea is currently the subject of a controversy.
-There is a plan to build another huge telescope on the summit which is a sacred place to native Hawaiians.
-I stand with the native Hawaiians.
+There is a plan to build another huge telescope on the summit which is a sacred place to Native Hawaiians.
+I stand with the Native Hawaiians.

 Go to Hawaii to climb a mountain?
 Well, sort of….
-Hawaii is warm water, stunning beaches, tropical fruits—and—volcanoes.
-Everyone knows the Hawaiian Islands are volcanic in origin and many have read that if the big volcanos were measured from their bases on the sea floor they would qualify as the tallest mountains in the world.
+Hawaii has warm water, stunning beaches, tropical fruits—and—volcanoes.
+Everyone knows the Hawaiian Islands are volcanic in origin and many have read that if the big volcanoes were measured from their bases on the sea floor they would qualify as the tallest mountains in the world.
 What few people realize is that these big volcanoes encompasses some of the most interesting mountain terrain in the world.

-Despite the road it is not an easy proposition to reach the summit.
-To reach the summit you must drive across the Island on the Saddle Road which begins in Hilo.
-Rental car companies on the Big Island refuse to let you drive their cars on the Saddle Road which crosses the Island claiming it is too hazardous.
-If you get past this problem you still have a six—thousand foot climb from where the paved road ends to the summit.
-The hike to the summit can be enjoyable (if you keep away from the road) and the views of Mauna Loa, the Pacific and the Island of Maui are inspiring.
+Despite the road, it is not an easy proposition to reach the summit.
+To reach the summit, you must drive across the Island on the Saddle Road which begins in Hilo.
+Rental car companies on the Big Island refuse to let you drive their cars on the Saddle Road which crosses the Island, claiming that it is too hazardous.
+If you get past this problem, you still have a 6,000-foot climb from where the paved road ends to the summit.
+The hike to the summit can be enjoyable if you keep away from the road.
+The views of Mauna Loa, the Pacific Ocean and the Island of Maui are inspiring.
 The State of Hawaii has shown little interest in developing the hiking opportunities on the mountain and has prohibited camping on the mountain.

-A number of problems will confront you if you seek the summit.
+A number of problems confront you if you seek the summit.
 The climb up from sea level to the summit can be a shock to the system as can the temperature differentials from the beach to the upper slopes.
-The mountain is often shrouded in whiteout conditions and bathed in a cool mist.
+The mountain is often shrouded in whiteout conditions and is bathed in a cool mist.